 - Must have 2-3 years of experience in online moderation.

 - Mod contributors specialize in digital engagement such as moderating content, chatting with customers, managing communities, checking for bugs, and updating social media.

-- Earn money and points to spend in Needle’s store.
+- Earn points to spend in Needle’s store.

 - Must be an Uber evangelist.

 If you’re looking for more chat agent jobs, check out FlexJobs – they have many to choose from.
 Just make sure that you thoroughly read the job description.
 Many of these jobs do require some phone time, so if you’re against being on the phone, you’ll want to make sure that the position is 100 percent online chat and email.